Darshan-147/Darshan-147/README.md

 - 💞️ I’m looking to collaborate on Web Development projects.
 - 📫 How to reach me: darshaner2019@gmail.com
 - 😄 Pronouns: He/Him/His 👨🏼‍🦰
-- ⚡ Fun fact: Everything is a lie, so don't trust it!
+- ⚡ Fun fact: Life is a fact.
+Making it fun becomes the fun fact!